MGRich/VVVVVV/README.md

 The Tower, and entities inside the tower are interpolated.
 The background is interpolated and doesn't use surface (see Warp Zones above)

+Entities drawframe is set to entities tile apon creation, this stops them having the sprite of the player for the first frame.

 What doesn't work
 -
-Entities have player sprite until the first fixed timestep after they are created

 Death/trinkets causes anything interpolated to jitter

 Moving platforms cause player to jitter when on them